alamine53/myhugowebsite/content/_index.md

 ## Other

-1. ["HelpLebanon"](https://helplebanon.carrd.co/) is a site I built as a landing page for resources on the Lebanese financial crisis.
-Little did I know it would receive more than 2.5 million visitors in the wake of the Beirut Port explosion on August 4th, 2020.
-It is estimated to have channelled between $2 to $5 Million in donation money to local NGOs.
+1. ["HelpLebanon"](https://helplebanon.carrd.co/) is a web site I built as a landing page for resources on the Lebanese financial crisis at the beginning of 2020.
+In the wake of the Beirut Port explosion on August 4th of that year, it would receive more than 2.5 million visitors, channelling an estimated $2 to $3 Million in donation money to local NGOs.
 [Here](https://docs.google.com/presentation/d/175wsn-18PNyWML7TmsUDiRTSIEaD7EgCVGfOKM4Kihc/edit?usp=sharing) is the full story in a presentation I gave a few months after.

 2. [Expanding Trade Across the Maghreb](https://blogs.imf.org/2019/04/23/expanding-trade-across-the-maghreb/); *Executive Magazine*, 2013